-Computer Science 11 pairs with Math 11 in two blocks, 3 courses for 12 credits.
-Computer Science and Mathematics are related.
-This program will give you credit for 3 academic courses: Computer Science 11, Pre-Calculus 11, and Foundations of Math 11.
-For anyone interested in pursuing Computer Science, or simply enjoys Math and would like the challenge of programming, this 3-course opportunity is for you.
-Students may also earn dual credit with VIU, and App Development with Swift Certification, which will be beneficial for students as they look for work or further their studies.
-Students participating in this coding academy can sign out a MacBook Air to use during the semester.
-All opportunities at no cost to students. \Foundations and Pre-Calculus 10 is a required pre-requisite.
+This 12-credit program spans two blocks and includes three academic courses: Computer Science 11, Pre-Calculus 11, and Foundations of Math 11.
+With the strong connection between Computer Science and Mathematics, this program is ideal for students interested in Computer Science or those who enjoy Math and want the challenge of programming.

+Participants may also earn the App Development with Swift certification, a valuable credential for future employment or further studies.
+Students enrolled in this Coding Academy will have access to a MacBook Air for use throughout the semester.

+All these opportunities are offered at no cost to students.

+Foundations & Pre-Calculus 10 is a required pre-requisite